HanxunH/SCELoss-Reproduce/README.md

 # SCELoss-PyTorch

 Official Repo: https://github.com/YisenWang/symmetric_cross_entropy_for_noisy_labels \
 Reproduce result for ICCV2019 paper ["Symmetric Cross Entropy for Robust Learning with Noisy Labels"](https://arxiv.org/abs/1908.06112)

+## Update
+In the tensorflow version [Official Repo](https://github.com/YisenWang/symmetric_cross_entropy_for_noisy_labels), the model uses l2 weight decay of 0.01 on model.fc1, which will gives a better results.
+The code has been updated, now it should shows similar performance as in the paper.

 ## How To Run
 ##### Arguments